neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 The resulting model is 90% pruned and quantized, and achieves 92% validation accuracy on SST2!

-### **Dense Teacher Creation**
+### **Aside: Dense Teacher Creation**

 You will notice that we passed a `--distill_teacher` argument to the training loop above.
 This is an optional argument, but distillation can help to improve accuracy during the transfer learning process.

-In the example above, we used a SparseZoo stub to download a teacher model from the Zoo.
+Above, we used a SparseZoo stub to download a teacher model from the Zoo.
 However, you can also train your own teacher model.
 While you are free to train the teacher in whatever manner you want, you can also use the SparseML training script.

 Run the following to fine-tune a dense BERT model from the SparseZoo on the SST2 dataset: